Table of content

 16 - Include captions for videos

-This is not as common as forms, but on the other hand, it is generally easier to make them accessible.
+This isn’t as common as forms, but it’s generally easier to get right.

 <video>